Do You Need Durable Product Labels? - Avery Blog

 See why long-lasting labels can make a difference in product packaging

-Finding the right labels for your products seems like an easy task.
-But depending on what you sell and how you package it, the difference between a standard paper label and a durable film label can mean the difference between ink smearing, labels tearing, or the label adhesive peeling.
+Choosing the right labels for your products might seem simple at first—until you realize not all labels are built the same.
+Depending on what you’re selling and how it’s packaged, the difference between a standard paper label and a durable film label could mean the difference between crisp branding or ink that smears, labels that tear, or adhesive that peels too soon.

 What makes up a label?